 Naltrexone, also available as an extended-release injection called Vivitrol, is another medication used during MAT.
 Naltrexone works by blocking the opioids’ activity in the brain, taking the high out of the equation and making abuse of these substances less appealing.7

-Treatment for opioid addiction is multifaceted and requires focused, continued effort, but recovery can happen for anyone.
+Treatment for opioid addiction and other narcotics is multifaceted and requires focused, continued effort, but recovery can happen for anyone.

 More About Hydrocodone:

 |Hydrocodone Information at a Glance1,2